 Female Sexual Dysfunction Treatment Specialist in Arcadia, and Glendale CA

 Female sexual dysfunction can happen to anyone of any age.
-If you are dealing with any symptoms of sexual dysfunction, contact Dr. Prema Kothandaraman at The OB-Gyn and Incontinence Center to help determine a cause and provide help.
-Call us or book an appointment online.
-We have convenient locations to serve you.
+If you are dealing with any symptoms of sexual dysfunction, low sexual desire, arousal disorders, orgasmic disorders, and sexual pain disorders, contact Dr. Prema Kothandaraman at The OB-Gyn and Incontinence Center to help determine a cause and provide help.
+Contact us or book an appointment online.
+We have convenient locations to serve you in Arcadia, and Glendale, CA.

 Table of Contents: